VipinVIP/gg-hospital-clone/README.md

 # gg-hospital-clone

 A clone of the website of GG-Hospital.
-Done as part  Not responsive currently.
+Done as part of ILP program in experion technologies.
+Not responsive currently.

 ## Screenshots